 Jenny Hadfield (a running coach) offers 6 different level plans from walk though to advanced running.

-*Only please don’t go for the Walk only programme.
+*Note, please don’t go for the Walk only programme.
 The Hampton Court Half Marathon is a running event and walkers will not complete within the cutoff time of 3 hours.
-The walk/run programme should be good though to get you round comfortably within this time.
+The Run/Walk programme should be good though to get you round comfortably within this time.